MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 ## Congratulations

 You've now deployed your first HoloLens app.
-As you walk around, you should see a spatial mapping mesh covering the surfaces that are perceived by the HoloLens.
+Once the app is opened you should see a Cube object in front of you and should be able to interact with the cube by moving it and also as you walk around, you should see a spatial mapping mesh covering the surfaces that are perceived by the HoloLens.
 Additionally, you should see indicators on your hands and fingers for hand tracking and a frame rate counter for keeping an eye on app performance.
 These features are just a few foundational pieces included with MRTK.
 In the upcoming tutorials, you'll add content to your scene to explore the capabilities of HoloLens and the MRTK.

 > [!div class="nextstepaction"]
 > [Next Tutorial: 3.
 Configuring the MRTK profiles](mr-learning-base-03.md)